 Gender and Sexuality

 The third theological statement is on the role of gender and sexuality.
-God’s creation is fundamentally relational.
+God’s creation is relational.
 According to his eschatological plan, God created Adam and Eve to share dominion over the Earth as equals.
-The two sexes are meant to be in a union to propagate humankind and share the fruits of God’s creation.
-Both sexes are Imago Dei (the image of God) and share equal responsibility and accountability to God.
+The two sexes are in a union to propagate humankind and share the fruits of God’s creation.
+All sexes are Imago Dei (the image of God) and share equal responsibility and accountability to God.
 Male and female are to become one flesh (Gen. 2:24), and when they procreate, the relationship of man, woman, and child is a typology for the trinity.

 Scripture defines Christian sexual moral ethics with the goal of positive outcomes in human relations.
 By following God’s mandates, we avoid the exploitable conditions that lead to sexual sin.
 Humans are creatures created by God, so we must understand our creator via his revelation to understand ourselves.
 When humanity strays from God’s plan, we forget or rationalize new definitions according to cultural norms.
 Humanity is God’s final creation, so crucial that we were God’s last act of creation, only then did God rest (Gen. 1:31-2:3).
 Unlike other life, we are to be in fellowship with God, and this communion requires discipline toward lustful desire.
 Our gender defines our principal life’s role in our relationship to each other and God.
 Only humanity receives the distinction of gender before creation.
 “God created man in his own image; male and female he created them” (Gen 1:27).